8nb45phcwd-coder/Mapa/README.md

 - Can **style and highlight partial border segments**, not just whole countries.
 - Is designed to be **extended** with domain logic (flows, sanctions, markets, mobility, etc.) without changing the core geography.

 This repository provides the **core engine**, not a full application.
+The codebase is split into:

+- `engine/`: rendering and layout kernel (previously the `src/` root).
+- `ingestion/`: real-world infrastructure ingestion (pipelines, cables, ports, nodes) with reprojection and clipping.
+- `world_model/`: placeholder for future country/world-system metadata (no logic yet).

 ---